 stage II: invasion of paravaginal tissues but no extension beyond pelvic side walls

-The vaginal cuff is the remnant tissue after a hysterectomy.
+The vaginal cuff (also known as the vaginal remnant) is the remnant tissue after a hysterectomy.
 The cuff may be evaluated for tumor recurrence (often with ultrasound) if the uterus was removed for cervical or endometrial carcinoma.

 Vaginal leiomyomas are an extremely rare entity and fall under extra-uterine pelvic leiomyomas.